teodoropiccinni/acloud-cli/docs/website/docs/resources/container.md

 # Container Resources

-The `container` category provides commands for managing container resources in Aruba Cloud, including Kubernetes as a Service (KaaS) clusters.
+The `container` category provides commands for managing container resources in Aruba Cloud, including Kubernetes as a Service (KaaS) clusters and Container Registry.

 ## Available Resources